 As I was looking for a main dish for my St. Patrick’s Day meal I found Coddle.
-I read several recipes but I liked bits and pieces from several so I decided rather than follow a recipe I put together my own.
-This was my favorite dish this year!
+I read several recipes, but I liked bits and pieces from many so I decided rather than follow a recipe I put together my own.
+That’s the fun of creating recipes isn’t it?
+It turned out to be my favorite new dish that year!
 I read that traditionally Coddle is simmered on the stove in a dutch oven, but I liked the idea of browning the sausage in the oven so I went with baking it.

 1/2 pound thick-sliced bacon

 1 pound pork sausage links